Contemplative Dance Practice

 The practice is not led, except for the ringing of the bells.
 This is an hour-long version, called TwentyTwentyTwenty, and has 3 main sections: Sitting, Personal Awareness Practice, Open Space.
 More details are below.

-The intention of this outdoor CDP is to deepen awareness, embodiment, and creativity through the 3 phases and to experience the seasons of nature.
+The intention of this outdoor CDP is to deepen awareness, embodiment, creativity, and sense of group through the 3 phases and to experience the seasons of nature.

 This practice is an off-shoot of a weekly CDP that Nancy Stark Smith rung the bells for at Studio Firenze for many decades.
 We have been meeting weekly through the seasons since July 2020, inspired by Nancy's legacy and Barbara's living legacy.